 For the coolant to circulate efficiently and reliably in the reactor cooling circuit, pumps and motors are needed.
 This 3D animation shows the design and operating principle of a main coolant pump.

-How does a control rod drive work?
+How does a control rod drive mechanism work?
 (3D animation)

-The chain reaction during the fission of the U-235 uranium isotopes must be controlled reliably – by the control rods taking their position at the exact time.
-This is managed by the control rod drives.
+The chain reaction during the fission of the U-235 uranium isotopes must be controlled reliably – by the control rods taking their right positions at the exact time.
+This is managed by the control rod drive mechanisms.